 You may have heard about ETFs but aren’t sure what they are or what they do for your portfolio.
 ETFs are simply exchange-traded funds that track the performance of a particular stock market index.
-While the US is a giant market, there are some key differences.
+While the US is a big market, there are some key differences.
 ETFs in the US are generally pioneering, and that’s a good thing for investors.

 How to Invest in ETFs

 Another good ETF platform is AJ Bell.
 This award-winning broker offers thousands of ETF assets, and their customer service is second to none.
 The ETF platform is also available on mobile devices, which means you can close losing positions while away from your desktop.
 It’s also easy to invest in ETFs using an app.
-With such a great platform, there are no reasons to not try it out.
+With such a great platform, there are no reasons not to try it out.

 Read More: How to Handle a Financial Windfall